 Yes, that’s true.
-Having an ethical hacker onboard can turn tables around for your organization.
-The job of an ethical hacker is to safeguard the organization from possible cyber threats and on his watch, your data is in a safe haven.
+Having an ethical hacker onboard can turn the tables around for your organization.
+The job of a certified ethical hacker is to safeguard the organization from possible cyber threats and on his watch, your data is in a safe haven.

-What Sherlock Holmes was to Scotland Yard is what an ethical hacker is to an organization expect ethical hacker is better given his job description includes prevention of cyber crimes as well.
+What Sherlock Holmes was to Scotland Yard is what an ethical hacker is to an organization except an ethical hacker is better given his job description includes prevention of cyber crimes as well.

-Presence is best appreciated when results of absence are known.
-We have listed an instance of absence of ethical hackers and grave losses that followed.
+Presence is best appreciated when the results of absence are known.
+We have listed an instance of the absence of ethical hackers and the grave losses that followed.

 Case: Marriott International

 Impact: Personal information of 500 million customers compromised

 Details: In 2014, a breach occurred in the systems of Starwood hotels which were later acquired by Marriott International in 2016.
 The attackers remained in the system and were not discovered until the cyber attack of September 2018.

 In the attack, contact info, passport numbers, travel information, Starwood preferred guest numbers and related confidential information was compromised.
 As per a statement of Marriott International credit card numbers and expiration dates of over 100 million customers were stolen.
 While it was uncertain whether the attackers could decrypt the credit card numbers or not.

 Eventually, the breach was connected to a Chinese intelligence group which was functioning to gather data on US citizens.
 This is the largest known breach of personal data in history.